RajhansMaurya-450/RajhansMaurya-450/README.md

 ### 🌦 Weather Application

-React based weather application using OpenWeather API with city search feature and wind speed and many weather related data.
+React based weather application using OpenWeather API with city search feature and wind speed and many weather related data and stats.

 ## 📊 LeetCode